petraspeter/unicode-blocks/README.md

 # unicode-blocks
 Dataset of unicode blocks in .xml format for android usage.
-Renaming strategy for list below can be fined in [Rename.java](https://github.com/petraspeter/unicode-blocks/blob/master/rename.java).
+Renaming strategy for list below can be find in [Rename.java](https://github.com/petraspeter/unicode-blocks/blob/master/rename.java).
 E.g.: ``Latin-1 Supplement`` return you a ``latin1_supplement``
 For each block there are 2 arrays: renamed block + `_name` & renamed block + `_code_point`